torch-core/tep-vault-standard/tep-vault.md

         - MUST return the maximum deposit amount that won’t revert, underestimating if necessary.
         - Assumes the user has unlimited assets.
         - MUST consider global or asset-specific constraints (e.g., return `0` if deposits are disabled).
-        - MAY return the maximum value of the `Coins` type if no deposit limits exist..
+        - MAY return the maximum value of the `Coins` type if no deposit limits exist.
-        - For multi-asset vaults, SHOULD handle limits via config if needed.
+        - For multi-asset vaults, SHOULD handle limits via `depositConfig` if needed.
     - **Input**:
       | Field | Type | Description |
       |-----------------|-------------------|-------------|